greenpeace/global-open-learning/README.md

 * https://help.github.com/articles/markdown-basics/
 ![select file][select]
 ![edit file][edit]
+   * (No video this time but maybe someone else will make one and link it here?
+Hmmm...)

 ###5: Get a local copy of our [greenpeace/open-learning][repo] repo and work offline
 * :video_camera: [Videos.
 For.
 Everyone!][branches]
 (8:50)